TimiLin01/BellaBeat_Case_Study/README.md

 We found that the `hourly_avg_step` increases a lot around 8 AM and reaches its peak of 599.17 at 6 PM.

 ### Average Calorie burnt
 The U.S. Department of Health and Human Services [[5]](#5) suggest that the average adult woman burns roughly 1,600 - 2,400 calories per day, and the average adult man uses 2,000 - 3,000 calories per day.
 However, to determine the exact numbers, we will need people's information regarding height, weight and gender.
-Unfortunately, we only have the weight information.
+Unfortunately, we only have the weight and BMI information.
 Therefore, we will only examine the average calories burnt for each user during the 31 days and when users burn the most calories.
 #### Per user
 ```sql
 SELECT